Living with a Spinal Cord Injury

-Hello and welcome to my website tetraplegicliving.com.
-My name is Penn, I'm 43 years old and live in the small Devon fishing port of Brixham situated on the south-west coast of England.
+Welcome to Tetraplegic Living.
+Firstly let me introduce myself to you, my name is Penn, I am 46 years old and I live in the picturesque fishing port town of Brixham in Devon, which is located on the south-west coast of England

 On May 18, 1986, at approximately 6 o'clock in the evening, I dived into an outdoor swimming pool here in Brixham and hit my head on the bottom of the pool.
 I then found myself floating facedown in the water not being able to move anything.
 After what was probably only a minute at the most I lost consciousness.
 The next thing I recall was lying in bed at Torbay hospital.
 After tests and x-rays were carried out it was discovered I had broken my neck at the C5 level.
 After being transferred to The Duke of Cornwall Spinal Treatment Centre at Salisbury in Wiltshire, I was given the devastating news that I would never walk again and would most likely spend the rest of my life in a wheelchair.